rafaelafonso/Communicator/README.md

 # Communicator
-Swift framework to communicate with service platforms.
+Swift framework to communicate with service platforms like:
+- Firebase